Original research, on the cadences each kind of work warrants.

 Market Normality Indicator

-Where today sits in 75 years of S&P history, across four metrics.
+Where today sits in relation to 75 years of S&P history, across four metrics.

 Updated daily.
-Drawdown from all-time high, distance from 200-day MA, 12-month rolling return, YTD — each scored against 75 years of daily data.
-A calm, calibrated read of where today actually sits.
+Drawdown from all time high, distance from 200 day MA, 12 month rolling return, YTD — each scored against 75 years of daily data.
+A measured, calibrated read of where today actually sits.